dgzlopes/dgzlopes.github.io/README.md

 - [Grafana Labs](https://grafana.com/blog/2021/09/20/how-we-use-grafana-and-prometheus-to-monitor-the-traffic-of-our-many-github-repositories/): How we use Grafana and Prometheus to monitor the traffic of our many GitHub repositories.

 ### Misc
-I enjoy playing tabletop games, shooting instant film, beer tasting and traveling.
+I enjoy playing tabletop games, shooting instant film, beer tasting, and traveling.

-Lately, I’ve been learning how to climb and fly FPV drones.
+Lately, I've been learning how to climb, lockpick, and fly FPV drones.

 <sub><sup>© 2021 Daniel González Lopes </a><a href="#" style="float: right;">Back to top</a></sup></sub>